CogniZenKids vs Prodigy Math: Which Is Right for Your Child?

 | Strategic thinking | ✓ Strategy Lab track | Light (battle tactics) |

-| Gamification depth | ✓ 32 collectible Gem Guardians + story arcs | ✓ Full RPG: battles, pets, worlds |
+| Gamification depth | ✓ Collectible Gem Guardians, painted world maps + Battle Arena where attacks are powered by lesson review | ✓ Full RPG: battles, pets, worlds |

 | In-game upsell pressure | ✓ None — no in-app purchases shown to kids | Members-only items visible to free players |